deblnia/deblnia.github.io/content/posts/cs152-notes.md

     - order property: all heaps are ordered in a way where there is a clear relationship (min/max, commonly) between every group of parent and children nodes
     - structure property: all heaps are complete trees (or almost complete), which is to say that insertion is done left to right on the leaf nodes
 - Binary heaps are usually implemented as BSTs, but are also a maximally efficient implementation of the priorty queue abstract data type.
-  - A binary heap is [implemented in an array](https://www.geeksforgeeks.org/array-representation-of-binary-heap/) using the following formulas:
+  - A binary heap is <a href = "https://www.geeksforgeeks.org/array-representation-of-binary-heap/" target = "_blank">implemented in an array </a> using the following formulas:
     - `Arr[0]` is the root node
     For any other node, `Arr[i]`:
       - `Arr[(i-1)/2]` returns the parent node